14 Lazy Dog Breeds Who Love Cuddles & Naptime

 Everyone loves a good couch potato dog—someone snuggly and sweet and loving.
 Snuggling with a dog is one of life’s great pleasures, especially after a hard day of work and dealing with everyday errands.
 Cuddly canines come in all shapes and sizes, and include the shih tzu, bichon frise, pug, Cavalier King Charles spaniel, Chihuahua, Pomeranian and Affenpinscher.

-Finding the right dog to match your own personality and lifestyle is essential to the happiness of you and your future pet.
+Finding the right puppy for sale that matches your personality and lifestyle is essential to the happiness of you and your future pet.
 The best owner-pet relationships are built on mutual activities, be those snacking, snuggling, playing with toys, swimming, camping, etc.

-If you are ready to find your new best friend, check out our Puppy Match Quiz!
+If you are ready to find your new best friend, check out our Dog Breed Quiz!
 Answer a few questions and in a minute or two you’ll be matched with multiple dog breeds that work with your expectations.

 Related puppies for sale